-FASD has a policy against hazing. .No hazing or intimidation of any member of the team shall be permitted at any time.
+FASD has a policy against hazing.
+No hazing or intimidation of any member of the team shall be permitted at any time.
 Students are prohibited from organizing, soliciting, aiding or participating in any type of hazing for any class, school-sponsored club, activity, or athletic team.

-Hazing is any intentional, knowing or reckless act directed against a student for the purpose of being initiated into, affiliation with, holding office or maintaining membership in any class, school-sponsored club, activity, or athletic team.
+Hazing is any intentional, knowing or reckless act directed against a student for the purpose of being initiated into, affiliated with, holding office or maintaining membership in any class, school-sponsored club, activity, or athletic team.
+Hazing is any intentional, knowing or reckless act directed against a student for the purpose of being initiated into affiliation with, holding office or maintaining membership in any class, school-sponsored club, activity or athletic team.
 Hazing is any activity expected of someone joining or belonging to a group that humiliates, degrades, abuses or endangers, regardless of the person's willingness to participate.
 Students are required to report any known or suspected form of hazing to a Principal immediately.
-Disciplinary action including, but not limited to, permanent removal from the class, club activity, or athletic team, may be taken against any students who organize, participate in, and/or fail to report a hazing rite.
+Disciplinary action including, but not limited to, permanent removal from the class, club activity, may be taken against any students who organize, participate in, and/or fail to report a hazing rite.